 The BJE March teaches powerful lessons of Jewish history and personal Jewish identity with a profound impact on participants.
 On Holocaust Remembrance Day, the Los Angeles delegation, along with...

-BJE offers a wide range of support to day schools (accredited, full-time K-12 private schools), educators and families with the goal of helping ensure the highest levels of quality and accessibility across the religious spectrum and through the greater Los Angeles area.
+Day schools are accredited, full-time K-12 parochial schools.
+BJE offers a wide range of support to schools, educators and families with the goal of helping ensure the highest levels of quality and accessibility across the religious spectrum and through the greater Los Angeles area.

 Stay connected.
 Follow our Builders, BJE Highlights,

 On Friday, May 15th at 2:30 PM teens, parents and survivors came together through a Zoom meeting to hear the incredible story of Estelle Nadel, BJE March of the Living Holocaust Survivor.
 While on the March, teens typically have the opportunity to hear the stories of our Survivors each day as we travel from site to site.
 Since we were not able to do this with teens this year, Survivors will be sharing their stories of resiliency, strength and endurance with teens, family and friends through the BJE March of the Living Survivor Talk series.

 Estelle Nadel was only a child when she and her brother escaped Nazi captivity through a tiny window in their jail cell.
 Once free, Estelle and her brother lived in hiding for two years and ultimately arrived in the United States in 1947.
 She attributes her survival to singing and music as a personal escape from the horrors she came face to face with.